top of page

 What is hard science fiction anyway?

 Hard science fiction is a type of sci-fi that focuses on scientific accuracy and real-world logic.
-Instead of just using space or technology as a backdrop, it actually cares about how things work.
 The science matters to the plot, and the story often depends on problem-solving, experimentation, and discovery.
-Authors like Andy Weir build tension through realistic limitations and what can be figured out within them.
+Authors like Andy Weir tells a story focused on science and math while giving you the clues to figure out what will happen next; his writing doesn't talk down to you and make you feel confused.

 Why should you read it?